mlwin-de/BenchEmbedd/README.md

       $ mvn -Dtest=BenchmarkTest#checkHealth test

+### Setting the path to trained models and datasets

+To set the path to trained models, and also to the datasets, their path must be given as variable in file: `src/main/java/org/hobbit/sdk/examples/mlwin/system/main.java`

 ## Benchmark the System online

 In order to benchmark your system online, you need to create a Hobbit GitLab account and push your system as a docker image and a meta data file to a repository.